ualberta-vision-robotics/cmput428labs/_pages/policies.md

 <li>Demos and report submissions occur at the end of each topic.
 Sign up sheets will be released closer to demo dates.</li>

 <li>Demos will be short informal presentations of your code.
-Questions will be asked to evluate your understanding.</li>
+Questions will be asked to evaluate your understanding.</li>

 <li>Sharing video and images are allowed but submissions are expected to be your own work only.</li>
 </ul>